A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Introduction

-The triangle singularity regained prominence in the community when it was recently used to explain some newly observed exotic signals \cite{Wu:2011yx,Wu:2012pg, Mikhasenko:2015oxp,Aceti:2016yeb,Szczepaniak:2015eza, Nakamura:2019nwd}.
+The triangle singularity regained prominence in the community when it was used to explain some newly observed exotic signals \cite{Wu:2011yx,Wu:2012pg, Mikhasenko:2015oxp,Aceti:2016yeb,Szczepaniak:2015eza, Nakamura:2019nwd}.
 In particular, it was suggested that the exotic hidden-charm pentaquark state $P_c(4450)^+$ observed by the LHCb collaboration in 2015 \cite{LHCb:2015yax} could be the manifestation of a $\Lambda(1890)\chi_{c1}p$ triangle loop in the $\Lambda_b^0 \to J/\psi\,p K^-$ decay \cite{Guo:2015umn,Liu:2015fea,Bayar:2016ftu,Mikhasenko:2015vca}.
-The renewed interest in studying this mechanism is due to the similarities between the enhancements produced by a triangle singularity and that of a true hadronic resonance, which once again stresses the issues of ambiguity in interpreting experimental data.
+The renewed interest in studying this mechanism is due to the similarities between the enhancements produced by a triangle singularity and that of a true hadronic resonance, which once again emphasizes the issues in interpreting ambiguous experimental line shapes.
 Since then, the nature of triangle singularity and its application in analyzing exotic signals has been extensively studied.
 For a complete review, see \cite{Guo:2019twa}.

-Most recently, an updated analysis of the decay was reported by LHCb in 2019, in which the narrow pentaquark state $P_\psi^N(4312)^+$ (then called the $P_c(4312)^+$), together with the two-peak structure of the $P_c(4450)$ resonance, was discovered \cite{LHCb:2019kea}.
-In their analysis of these signals, the triangle mechanism was ruled out as a reasonable interpretation for the $P_\psi^N(4312)^+$ and $P_c(4440)^+$ states due to lack of proper hadron-rescattering thresholds in the internal triangle loop diagrams.
-It, however, remains a plausible hypothesis for the $P_c(4457)^+$ state, requiring more thorough amplitude analysis to establish a definitive interpretation.
-Further studies have also pointed out the possibility of a more general double triangle mechanism producing similar structures \cite{Nakamura:2021qvy}.
+In 2019, an updated analysis of the decay was reported by LHCb wherein the narrow pentaquark state $P_\psi^N(4312)^+$ (then called the $P_c(4312)^+$), together with the two-peak structure of the $P_c(4450)$ resonance, was observed with notable statistical significance \cite{LHCb:2019kea}.
+In their analysis of these signals, the triangle mechanism was ruled out as a reasonable interpretation for the $P_\psi^N(4312)^+$ and $P_c(4440)^+$ states due to lack of proper hadron-rescattering thresholds in their triangle diagrams.
+It, however, remains a plausible hypothesis for the $P_c(4457)^+$ state, requiring further amplitude analysis to establish a more definitive interpretation.
+Other studies have also pointed out the possibility of a general double triangle mechanism capable of producing similar structures \cite{Nakamura:2021qvy}.